 Originally we were going to hit up Burgr.
 The joint takes no reservations and the long line snaked into the casino meaning a 20 minute wait for a deuce.
 In order to wait in the line, you need to stand in front of Ramsay’s flaming Burgr logo.

-This is not a cool place to wait on an already 100 degree Las Vegas day.some reviewers on Yelp have rightfully described it as having the ambiance of a mall food court, we decided to dump out of line and head up The Strip to his Pub and Grill.
+This is not a cool place to wait on an already 100 degree Las Vegas day.After flipping through the menu, and seeing decor of the place – some reviewers on Yelp have rightfully described it as having the ambiance of a mall food court, we decided to dump out of line and head up The Strip to his Pub and Grill.

 To get to Caesar’s you need to walk past Paris.
 We spied Ramsay’s name and face plastered all over the Arc de Triomphe replica and hemmed and hawed about sweating out another 15 minute walk to the Pub and Grill or ducking in to the air conditioning and eating at Steak.

 While the reservation side of the restaurant was full, we were escorted right into the lounge and easily found a comfortable table.
 The same menu is on both sides.
 Sure, the table is smaller and the view isn’t as wonderful, but without a reservation, this was an easy and convenient choice.Ramsay’s restaurants use iPads for their wine list, and while this geeky and clever, I don’t find it particularly convenient.
 You have to bump back and forth between varietals, prices, regions, and the menu trees are never easy to decipher.
 We eventually gave up and asked for the sommelier, Jeffrey, to walk us through some pairings for our orders.